 The Legislature kept its promise to allocate $5 million a year to the fund in FY 1997.
 But they reduced it to only $1.6 million in FY 1998.
 And by FY 2000, at the end of the Clinton administration, they had reduced it to zero.
 The total appropriations the AWPF received from the general fund from FY1995 through FY 1999 were about $21 million.

-Many of the AWPF grants awarded from 1995 through 2013 went to public land ranchers.
-A lot of the projects directly benefited riparian areas by helping to keep cattle out of perennial streams.
-A total of $368,118 in AWPF money, for example, was awarded in grants #96-0012, #00-102, #06-135, and #11-177, to fund fences on grazing allotments in the Apache-Sitgreaves National Forests along upper Eagle Creek, which provides habitat for several endangered species.
-In 2018, however, the Center for Biological Diversity conducted an on-the-ground assessment of upper Eagle Creek and found that cattle had access to the riparian areas, and were damaging them, on three of the four allotments where AWPF grants had been awarded to fence them out.
+Furthermore, several grants for ranches in the area helped to fund projects that were supposed to be for the protection of upper Eagle Creek and its tributaries.
+This stretch of the creek is located in the Clifton Ranger District of the Apache-Sitgreaves National Forest and provides habitat for several endangered species.
+In 2018, however, the Center for Biological Diversity conducted an on-the-ground assessment of the creek and found that cattle had access to the riparian areas, and were damaging them.
 Subsequently on January 13, 2020, the Center filed a lawsuit against the Forest and the U.S. Fish & Wildlife service for violating the Endangered Species Act.

-The EQIP program absorbed the Wildlife Habitat Incentives Program (WHIP) after 2014.
+The EQIP program absorbed the NRCS Wildlife Habitat Incentives Program (WHIP) after 2014.